-CERTIFICATE OF REOFFERING PRICE: The Purchaser must reoffer all of the Bonds to the general public (excluding bond houses, brokers or similar persons or organizations acting in the capacity of underwriters or wholesalers).
+CERTIFICATE OF REOFFERING PRICE: The Purchaser must actually reoffer all of the Bonds to the general public (excluding bond houses, brokers or similar persons or organizations acting in the capacity of underwriters or wholesalers).

-Not later than the close of business on the third business day following the date on which the sale of the Bonds is awarded, the Purchaser must submit to the District and to Bond Counsel a certificate specifying for each maturity the reoffering price at which at least 10% of the Bonds of such maturity was first sold to the public (the "Reoffering Price Certificate").
-The Reoffering Price Certificate shall be in the form attached hereto as Schedule I, subject to appropriate completion of the bracketed items.
+Not later than one hour after receiving the verbal award, the Purchaser must submit to the District and to Bond Counsel a certificate specifying for each maturity the reoffering price at which at least 10% of the Bonds of such maturity was first sold to the public.
+Such certificate shall be in the form attached hereto as Schedule I. In addition, at the request of Bond Counsel, the Purchaser will provide information regarding its sales of the Bonds.
+For the purposes of this paragraph, sales of the Bonds to other securities brokers or dealers will not be considered sales to the general public.